 North’s Early Childhood Education Bachelor of Applied Science (ECE B.A.S.) degree provides an opportunity for students who have completed an associate degree in Early Childhood Education or a related program to continue their studies and earn a Bachelor of Applied Science degree.
 We offer both hybrid* and fully online programs. *Due to Covid-19, we can only hope to resume in-person classes (hybrid) in the fall.
 If the Shelter-In-Place mandate continues, we will do our best to support you with online and remote learning.

 The degree provides professional development training for early care and education professionals, allowing them to keep pace with the increasing professionalization of the field.
 The curriculum is designed to align with accreditation standards established by the National Association for the Education of Young Children (NAEYC).
 We aim to prepare educators who are skilled in addressing and undoing barriers of inequity and misinformation.
 This emphasis upon anti-bias education forms the foundation of our curriculum and programming.

-Required ECE B.A.S. courses are offered in the evenings and require students to be in class only two evenings a week, allowing for online classroom activities and assignments to be completed at the student's discretion.
+In the hybrid* program, required ECE B.A.S. courses are offered in the evenings and require students to be in class only two evenings a week, allowing for online classroom activities and assignments to be completed at the student's discretion.
 This schedule allows many ECE B.A.S. students to work during the day and complete their bachelor's degree at night.
-ECE courses are hybrid, blending two-night-per-week evening meetings with online classroom activities and assignments that can be completed at home or elsewhere.
 General education courses, where applicable, may be completed at the student’s convenience.

 The ECE B.A.S. degree is built on the Statewide Stackable certificates and the Associate in Applied Science (A.A.S.) and Associate of Applied Science Transfer (A.A.S.-T) degrees.